 James Rodríguez, pronounced "Hahm-ez," entered the 2014 World Cup as a young player with limited name recognition on the international stage, but that is certainly not the case any longer.
-While the 2014 World Cup was largely headlined by superstar players living up to that billing, James burst on the scene for Colombia and collectors have noticed the dynamic midfielder.
+It was there in Brazil that James Rodríguez cards exploded onto the hobby scene.

 Click on the card title or image to shop for cards on eBay.

-The first known card for James comes from 2010-11 Panini Futebol.
-The sticker release was available in Portugal and chronicles the first season for James with Porto.
-The rookie stickers are not currently available in large quantities, but they should pop more often as James becomes a household name.
+The 2010-11 Panini Futebol sticker release was available in Portugal and chronicles the first season for James with Porto.
+The stickers are not currently available in large quantities.

 World Club Champion Football (WCCF) doubles as both a card game and Sega video game.
 The 2011-12 Japanese release is the first true card for James and notes his main skill as "The Artistic Left Foot."